 Engage the right departments

 Legal needs to approve large contracts, so they should be involved.
 Supply chain, purchasing, or procurement will also be able to provide a list of vendors.
 IT tends to manage lots of vendors, so you’ll want to include them.
 And since accounts payable handles payments, they’ll have a list of vendors as well.
-For companies with a large geographic footprint, the finance managers or controllers at each location will also have lists of vendors.
+For organizations with a large geographic footprint, the finance managers or controllers at each location will also have lists of vendors.

 You should have a leader in place to drive the process by establishing deadlines and being on point for questions or concerns.
 The team should meet at least weekly to share updates on progress.

 We can’t stress how important is to work methodically to ensure accuracy.
-To keep everyone on the cross-functional team marching to the beat of the same drummer, create a Contract Inventory Template in Excel that they can fill out.
+To keep everyone on the interdepartmental team marching to the beat of the same drummer, create a Contract Inventory Template in Excel that they can fill out.

 Include the following columns on your template: